Primary tabs

 Thesis / Dissertation

-The course is examined by thesis and oral examination (viva).
-The thesis must be no longer than 20,000 words in length, exclusive of tables, footnotes, bibliography, and appendices, and must satisfy the internal and external examiner that the candidate can design and carry out an original investigation, assess and interpret the results obtained, and place the work in the wider perspective of the subject.
+The course is examined by thesis and oral examination.
+The thesis must be no longer than 20,000 words, exclusive of tables, footnotes, bibliography, and appendices; and must satisfy the examiners that the candidate can design and carry out an original investigation, assess and interpret the results obtained, and place their work in a wider subject perspective.

-The examination shall include an oral examination on the thesis and on the general field of knowledge within which it falls.
+Students will be examined on the content of their thesis and on the general field of knowledge within which their research is placed.